-Reportedly, quite a number of people complain of experiencing a warm sensation in my thigh.
-The sensation is equated to that of warm water being poured on you.
+Reportedly, many people complain of experiencing a warm sensation in my thigh.
+This sensation is equated with warm water being poured on you.
 Typically, these warm flashes last only for a few seconds.
 However, over time they become more persistent and painful.
 Have you have experienced this?
-There are several conditions that could be behind it.
+Several conditions could be behind it.

 Conditions related to a Warm Sensation in the Thigh